Nevvman18/rs41-nfw/README.md

 ## RS41-NFW Sounding Software
 A single web application that takes you from a blank sonde to a flight-ready one, entirely in the browser, at [nfw.flada.ovh](https://nfw.flada.ovh) - ready to use, nothing to install.
-It is the recommended way to use RS41-NFW and it replaces three older, separate tools that used to live in this repository: the Python *Ground Control Software*, the *gcs_webserial* prototype and the standalone *dataRecorder decoder* (the data recorder now uses a different on-air format, so the old decoder no longer applies).
+It is the recommended way to use RS41-NFW.

 The interface has **two tabs**.